 For the last six years, I’ve been a freelancer.
-Even when I was still at school, even when I worked full time as a server, an administrator, an intern, I managed a whole other venture on the side, building it step-by-step.
-Just six months ago, I decided to take the full brunt of it–I risked my livelihood in trusting my trade to vest the rewards for which my heart yearned: not just money, but freedom.
-And, I wanted to create a life that was only writing.
+Even when I was still at school, even when I worked full time as a server, an administrator, an intern: I managed a whole other venture on the side, building it step-by-step.
+And then, a whole TWO years ago now, I decided to take the fullContinue reading “Tips of the Trade: Freelancing for the Editors and Writers Among Us”

 This review is a personal perspective on Tracey Lindberg’s Birdie, and outlines my own impressions regarding this narrative.
 There are no spoilers, so if you haven’t read it yet, don’t worry!
 If you have, I would love to hear your own reflections in the comments below!

+The following Book Review by Jessica Barratt was originally published at Prism international.
+Read the full review here, or by clicking below!
 Weaving many flash-fiction works into a single, bound narrative, Paulo Da Costa’s The Midwife of Torment paints humanity in its honest bright colours and oscillating emotions of anger, anguish, terror, and curiosity.
-Between the pages of these sudden fictions lies the nuance of our everyday existence, filtered through Da Costa’s own internal struggle concerning his simultaneous anger and affection for modern humanity.
+Between theContinue reading “Fragile Equilibriums & Sudden Fictions: A Review of Paulo Da Costa’s The Midwife of Torment”